tokudayo/jseclub/README.md

-# jsclub-django
+# First-time installation
+PLEASE check out ALL the steps below upon setting up your runtime for the first time
-## Step 1: Install virtual environment (virtualenv)
+## Step 1: Install virtual environment (virtualenv) if you haven't done so
 ```
 pip3 install virtualenv
 ```
-## Step 2: Create a virtual environment for our project
+### Step 1.1: Create a virtual environment for our project
 Place the virtual environment folder right next to our project folder.
 ```
 cd ..
 virtualenv myvenv
 ```
-## Step 3: Activate the virtual environment
+### Step 1.2: Activate the virtual environment
 For Mac:
 ```
 source myvenv/bin/activate